jdersch/PERQemu/PERQemu/Readme-source.txt

     - The "Z80SIO" class emulates the Zilog SIO/2 chip used for RS-232,
       "speech", and the Kriz tablet.
 The PERQ-1 has one SIO chip; the PERQ-2 EIO will have two.
 The "Z80SIOChannel" class does the heavy lifting.

+Support for the EIO requires several new controller chips:

+    - The "Oki5832" class implements the real-time clock (RTC) chip.
+This battery-backed clock lets the PERQ set the time automatically at bootup;

+    - The "Am9519" class will handle the new interrupt controller for EIO;

+    - New Intel i8237 (DMAC) and i8254 (PIT) chips replace the Zilog DMA and CTC chips used on the original IOB.
+[TBD]

 2.3.2  Serial Devices
 ---------------------